Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-b8KzTRoTuGo.md

 ### Transcript

-> pizza out in america's garbage like microwave pizza i i concur but pizza hut in in sweden and maybe europe i don't remember maybe it's good in europe as well but like pizza in sweden is legitness it's really good
+> pizza out in america's garbage like microwave pizza- I concur but pizza hut in in sweden and maybe europe I don't remember maybe it's good in europe as well but like pizza in sweden is legitness it's really good